Aims of the School

 It is very difficult to set up formal teacher assessments in this area.
 However, informal assessment is possible through a range of tasks and activities.
 Examples of these are: pupil responses to questioning, discussions of opinions, individuals or groups that feed back to class, tasks that involve group work and Circle Time.
 Opportunities for children to speak during class assemblies or a group production will also provide evidence of a child’s speaking ability.
 If there are concerns about a child’s speaking and listening the SEN audit can be used as an assessment tool.

-- Each child must have a home reading book, and a home planner to record, their reading.
+- Each child must have a home reading book, and a reading record to record, their reading.

 - Three times each year, each child in Years 1-6, will sit a formal reading assessment.

-- Assessment of writing takes place in line with the curriculum throughout the year, both in stand-alone English tasks and in cross-curricular writing tasks, such as diary writing in topic or recording of results in science.
+- Assessment of writing takes place in line with the curriculum throughout the year, both in stand-alone English tasks and in cross-curricular writing tasks, such as newspapers in topic and investigations in science.

-- Assessments are recorded on Classroom Monitor as a continual process.
+- Assessments are recorded on Mark as a continual process.
 SEN children will also be supported by their ITP.

 - As part of INSET activities staff regularly meet for moderation of assessment of writing to ensure confidence and consistency in their judgements.